moemoe9876/ingestio/batch-upload.md

 ---

-Okay, let's refine the implementation plan starting from Step 8.2, incorporating the detailed requirements, UI insights from the screenshots, and clarifying the action flow.

-**Clarification on Action Files:**

-*   You are correct. `actions/batch/batchActions.ts` will be the primary file for user-initiated batch operations (creating the batch, fetching batch lists/details).
-*   `actions/ai/extraction-actions.ts` will remain the core logic for processing a *single* document's extraction via the AI.
-The background batch processor will *call* this action for each document in the batch.
-*   `actions/batch/batch-extraction-actions.ts` is indeed redundant for this flow and should be removed or repurposed.

 ---

-**Redesigned Batch Upload Implementation Plan (Continued)**

-**(Step 8.0 & 8.1 - Database Schema & UI Wizard - Assumed Completed as per previous plan)**

----

 **Step 8.2: Implement Batch Creation Server Action (`actions/batch/batchActions.ts`)**

 *   **Task**: Develop the `createBatchUploadAction` server action.
 This action is triggered when the user clicks "Submit Batch" in the UI Wizard (Step 3).
-It handles the initial setup of the batch job, including validation, file uploads, server-side page counting, and database record creation, before handing off to the background processor.
+It handles the initial setup of the batch job, including validation, file uploads, server-side page counting, and database record creation, before handing off to the background processor.Ensure the createBatchUploadAction server action correctly receives and processes the batchName.
 *   **Goal**: Securely and atomically create the batch record and associated document records, validate user permissions and limits, upload files to storage, accurately count pages, associate the correct prompts, and queue the batch for background processing.
+The server action should save the user-provided batch name to the database.
+* Create Batch Record:The existing logic userId: userId, name: batchName, ... for tx.insert(extractionBatchesTable) is correct for saving the name.

+* Analytics:
+Modify the trackServerEvent call to include batchName if available:

+await trackServerEvent('batch_created', userId, {
+  batchId,
+  batchName: batchName || 'Untitled Batch', // Provide a fallback for analytics
+  fileCount: successfulUploads,
+  totalPages: totalBatchPages,
+  promptStrategy
+})

 *   **File**: `actions/batch/batchActions.ts`
 *   **Inputs**: `formData: FormData` (containing `files: File[]`, `batchName?: string`, `promptStrategy: 'global' | 'per_document' | 'auto'`, `globalPrompt?: string`, `perDocPrompts?: string` (JSON stringified `Record<string, string>`)).
 *   **Outputs**: `ActionState<{ batchId: string }>` on success, or error `ActionState`.